 The Banke National Park includes eight ecosystems, which start from sal to deciduous, savannahs, and floodplains.
 This park is also the home of the Tigers including striped hyena, giant hornbill, black stork, and ruddy mongoose was recorded for the very first time in any conservation area.
 The park played a vital role in the preservation of 8 species of mammals, 124 species of plants, 300 species of birds, and 7 species of amphibians.
 The Asiatic wild elephant populations in the Park are a delight to visitors.
 Jungle safari, forest walk, nature walk, and bird watching are the major activities that can be done in this national park.

 Parsa National Park is the largest wildlife reserve in Nepal, which was established in 1984 but the national park was declared in 2017.
-The protected area in inner-terai has an area of 627.39sq.km, which covers Parsa, Makwanpur, and Bara districts.
+The protected area in inner-terai has an area of 627.39sq.km, which covers the Parsa, Makwanpur, and Bara districts.

 The park has 919 species of flora including vascular plants, dicots, monocots, five pteridophytes, and gymnosperm.
-Animals like the Asian elephant, Royal Bengal tiger, sloth bear, wild dog, Sambar deer, hog deer, striped hyena, jungle cat, palm civet, blue bull, gaur, rat, and the leopard are common here.
+Animals like the Asian elephant, Royal Bengal tiger, sloth bear, wild dog, Sambar deer, hog deer, striped hyena, jungle cat, palm civet, blue bull, gaur, rat, and leopard are common here.
 Meanwhile, the Park also nestles 527 species of birds, including the paradise flycatcher, large racquet-tailed drongo, giant hornbill, white-breasted kingfisher, golden-backed woodpecker, red jungle fowl, and peafowl.
 Reptiles like the common cobra, banded krait, rock python, and king cobra can be found slithering on the terrain.
 Jungle Safari, Forest walk, and nature walk can be done in a suitable environment.
 Also, a cultural tour can be done in this park.

 The park protects 700 species of flora, 423 species of birds, 46 species of mammals, 28 species of fish, and 12 species of reptiles including the Bengal Tiger, swamp deer, Indian leopard, elephant, and mighty one-horned rhino.
-Jeep tour, Jungle walk, and Jungle safari are the major activities that can be done in this national park.
+Jeep tours, Jungle walks, and Jungle safari are the major activities that can be done in this national park.
 Except for this, the region is rich in culture and tradition.

 Nepal is truly an amazing country that is bursting to the seams with biodiversity.
 The abundance of flora, fauna, and natural beauty in the National Parks in Nepal is truly breathtaking.
 The forests, lakes, and rivers are must-visit places in Nepal.
-For more details of national parks, conservation areas, and biodiversity of Nepal.
+For more details on national parks, conservation areas, and the biodiversity of Nepal.